American Civil Liberties Union Foundation of Northern California

 Digital Privacy & Security Training for Activists in Vulnerable Communities

-The work of activists serving vulnerable communities – from undocumented residents to religious minorities – is critical, especially in the current political climate, and technology is a crucial tool in their work.
-Without strong digital privacy skills, the tools that allow for rapid communication and online mobilizing may put communities at even greater risk.
+The work of people serving vulnerable communities – from religious minorities to immigrants – is critical, and technology is a crucial tool in their work.
+Without strong digital privacy skills, the tools that allow for rapid communication and online mobilizing may put communities at risk.
 Activists must be equipped with the knowledge and skills to protect and control their own information and the private information of those they serve.
 This project will fund the production of an online privacy and security curriculum and trainings that will equip activists working with vulnerable communities – including organizers, attorneys, and on-the-ground community members – with the knowledge and tools to protect their sensitive information.
 The curriculum will be available to all online, and the trainings will be conducted in different areas of California, specifically including inland and rural regions.

 California Public Interest Research Group Education Fund